PAYE94025 - Reconcile individual: in-year reconciliation: cessation repayments

 Claim forms

-- The claim is made under Regulation 138 in which case we cannot insist upon a form P50
+• the claim is made under Regulation 138 in which case we cannot insist upon a form P50

-- Work has stopped because the individual has gone abroad when a form P85 should be completed
+• work has stopped because the individual has gone abroad when a form P85 should be completed

 Cessation repayments: SA cases

-For cases where a cessation repayment claim is made on the basis that the customer has become self employed and the claim is made after an SA record has been set up, you will be unable to process the claim on NPS and you should
+For cases where a cessation repayment claim is made on the basis that the customer has become self employed and the claim is made after an SA record has been reactivated or set up, you will be unable to process the claim on NPS and you should

 For cases where you need to set an NPS repayment against an SA charge, see PAYE91090.